facastagnini/facastagnini.github.io/_posts/2019-08-26-how-to-flash-YX-WS01-smart-plug.md

 - esphome
 - tuya
 ---
-# What we know about this plugs
+# What we know about these plugs
 Brand: Amysen, Esicoo, etc. Seems to be another tuya space trooper.

 Model number: YX-WS01